bordoni/fakerpress/readme.txt

 Thank you for wanting to make FakerPress better for everyone!
 [We salute you](https://www.youtube.com/watch?v=8fPf6L0XNvM).

 == Changelog ==

+= 0.6.1 &mdash; 04 of April 2023 =

+* Requirement - PHP Version 7.4 required for usage of FakerPress, important step to allow further improvements and tests.
+* Version - Updated composer dependency `lucatume/di52` to version `3.3.1`.
+* Version - Updated composer dependency `fakerphp/faker` to version `1.21`.
+* Version - Updated composer dependency `nesbot/carbon to version `2.66`.
+* Fix - Resolve some errors happening with Carbon and version 8.2 of PHP.

 = 0.6.0 &mdash; 30 of March 2022 =